CO2 emissions gap: UN report warns of 'collective failure to act' | DW | 26.11.2019

 How to close the emissions gap

-The report names five key areas that would be decisive in the future:
+The report names five key areas that will be decisive in the future:

 The number of countries, regions and cities setting goals to go carbon-neutral has risen since September last year from just a handful to about 65.
 The European Union, for example, aims to be carbon neutral by 2050.
 Individual countries including Germany, the UK and France have also set zero-emissions goals.